Events, Festivals and Exhibitions

 They have continued there ever since.
 From the Second World War onwards the trials have coincided with each leap year.

-The Dunmow Flitch Trial
+The Dunmow Flitch Trials

 The modern Dunmow Trials follow the format of a court with Counsel representing both the claimants and the donors of the flitch of bacon.
 A Judge tries to preserve some degree of decorum aided by the Usher.